Navy Enlisted Job: Logistics Support (LS)

 These Navy clerks keep supplies and mail organized

 The Logistics Support (LS) rating (which is what the Navy calls its jobs) was created in 2009 when the Navy merged the Storekeeper (SK) and the Postal Clerk (PC) ratings.
 This rating compasses most of the duties of the discontinued positions

 Logistics Support sailors keep track of supplies and parts for all ship, squadron, and shore-based activities.
 If a unit needs a part for repairs, the LS helps them get it, which is especially key if the item needed is highly specialized.

 This Navy job is equivalent to the Army's military occupational specialty (MOS) 92, Automated Logistical Specialist.

 These sailors use financial accounting and database systems to perform inventory and financial management functions.
 In addition to sorting all official and personal mail, logistics support sailors manage money order and stamp inventories, and maintain financial and inventory reports.

 They order, stock and issue clothing and general supplies, keep databases and correspondence files and manage Navy post offices.
 This includes sorting and distributing post and packages and routing and directing the transportation of mail.

 These sailors often perform counter operations similar to those at United States Postal Service offices, such as selling stamps, handling money orders, preparing claims, tracers, and inquiries and preparing and maintaining postal records and reports.

-The list of duties for logistics support sailors at the Navy postal office is lengthy, and takes up the majority of their time.
-This list includes requisitioning, controlling, and maintaining postal supplies and equipment; and maintaining security for registered, certified and other special classes of mail.
+The list of duties for logistics support sailors at the Navy postal office is lengthy, and includes requisitioning, controlling, and maintaining postal supplies and equipment; and maintaining security for registered, certified and other special classes of mail.

 Working Environment for Navy LS